Pwang0722/ExcelVBAxPromo/README.md

 MsgBox ("Done!
 Sheets are ready to check.")
 End Sub
 ```
-- Lastly, running the Macro to export multiple sheets as separate PDF files.
+- Lastly, running the macro to export multiple sheets as separate PDF files.

 Macro example for exporting PDF files:
   ```bash